appsody/website/content/docs/stacks/publish.md

     This command builds the stack container image, creates archives for your source code and each template, and adds your stack to the `dev.local` repository in your Appsody configuration.

+    If you want to publish your Docker images to a non-default image registry, such as `myregistry.io`, you can specify the registry to use with the `--image-registry` flag:
+    ```
+    appsody stack package --image-namespace myproject --image-registry myregistry.io
+    ```

-2. Push the stack container image to a Docker registry, such as [docker.io](https://docker.io).
+2. Push the stack container image to the appropriate Docker registry, such as [docker.io](https://docker.io) or `myregistry.io`.

 3. Upload the source code and template archives to a suitable web hosting service, such as the [Releases](https://help.github.com/en/github/administering-a-repository/creating-releases) section of a GitHub repo.